 Evernote, Trello, and Google Keep are great tools for collecting ideas and collaborating with other blog writers on your team.
-Evernote supports everything from short lists to lengthy research, Trello uses the kanban board system and Google Keep is like your personal post-it note board on the web.
+Evernote supports everything from short lists to lengthy research; Trello uses the kanban board system, and Google Keep is like a personal post-it note board online.

-Each of these tools allows you to write your ideas down and brainstorm useful resources for each post, ie. helpful URLs, comments, rambles.
+Each of these tools allows you to write down your ideas and brainstorm useful resources for posts, such as helpful URLs, comments, ramblings, etc.

 Google Alerts and Talkwalker Alerts are your eyes and ears on the web.
-These services will monitor the web for keywords that you determine, then alert you when they are mentioned.
-For example, if you’re interested in online marketing, set up alerts for “inbound marketing” to get emailed whenever someone mentions it online.
+These services will monitor the web for selected keywords, then alert you when they are mentioned.
+For example, if you’re interested in online marketing, set up alerts for “inbound marketing” to receive emails when someone mentions it online.

-Pocket and Flipboard are excellent for discovering and saving interesting content from around the web.
+Pocket and Flipboard are excellent for discovering and saving useful online content.
 If you find an interesting article, just add it to your Pocket account to revisit later.
-On Flipboard you can “flip” different articles you find into your own personal online magazines.
-You can browse the articles that other users store in Pocket or Flipboard based on topics you’re interested in.
+On Flipboard, you can “flip” different articles you find into your own online magazines.
+You can also browse articles other users store in Pocket or Flipboard based on topics that interest you.

 Want more?
 Kristi Hines collected 25 Resources for Content Marketers so you never run out of blog post ideas again.

-These are the tools that I use to discover the best keyword to optimize for.
+These are the tools I use to discover the best keywords for optimization.

-Google Keyword Planner, Keyword Canine, Semrush, and KeySearch are a small sampling of many tools that show how popular a keyword or phrase is via average searches per month.
-They also show how fierce the competition is for that ranking.
+Google Keyword Planner, Keyword Canine, Semrush, and KeySearch are a small sample of tools that show how popular a keyword or phrase is via average searches per month.
+They also display how fierce the competition is for that ranking.

-Keyword.io and Keyword Tool provide great keyword suggestions based on what you’re looking for.
+Keyword.io and Keyword Tool provide keyword suggestions taken from your searches.
 Keyword Tool uses Google’s autocomplete to recommend keywords based on an algorithm from objective factors such as how often past users have searched for a term.
 You can use these to find keywords that are sometimes hidden in Google Keyword Planner.

 You can use Ahrefs to research your competitors.
-Look up their URLs and see where their backlinks are coming from and what keywords they’re ranking for.
+Look up their URLs and see where their backlinks come from and what keywords they’re ranking for.

-Pay attention to which keywords they’re ranking for, and gauge the value of that traffic.
-For example, “blue Nike tennis shoes” has higher purchase intent than “common shoe materials” since it implies someone is looking to purchase specific shoes, versus doing a general discovery search.
+Pay attention to these keywords and gauge the value of that traffic.
+For example, “blue Nike tennis shoes” has a higher purchase intent than “common shoe materials” since it implies someone wants to purchase specific shoes, versus doing a general search.

-I took a look at some keywords my website is ranking for organically and copied the results below.
-“Blog exchanges” doesn’t indicate high purchase intent, but it does show high educational intent that’s valuable, because I’m trying to teach others how to run blog exchanges.
+I identified some keywords my website ranks for organically and copied the results below.
+“Blog exchanges” doesn’t indicate high purchase intent, but it does show high educational intent that’s valuable, because I teach others how to run blog exchanges.